ClifHouck/unified/README.md

    to provide an easy way to import their authority chain.
 2. UniFi certificates should at least be signed for `unifi` *or* provide a `unifi.local` DNS entry by default.

+I'd like to find an easy way to solve these two issues and re-enable TLS verification by default before a full v1.0.0 release.

 ## API Support Status